fergbrain/countdown-timer/readme.txt

 = Where I am supposed to set the count down time? =

 Log into your WordPress Dashboard.
-Expand the Tools menu, click on Countdown Timer.
+Expand the Settings menu, click on Countdown Timer.
 Scroll down to One Time Events.
 In the dates field, type the date you want to count down to.
 Fill in the event title field with what text you want displayed.
 Click Update Events.

 = There's a foreign (non-English) word that's wrong, what do I do? =